 - The Council has a Constitution that sets out how the Council operates, how decisions are made and the procedures that are followed to ensure that these are efficient, proportionate, transparent and accountable.
 The Constitution was reviewed and updated in May 2020. - The Council had a Standards Committee with co-opted independent members during the year.
 The role of the Committee is to promote high standards of member conduct.
 No matters were brought to the attention of the Monitoring Officer during the year which required formal investigation.
-It is intended that the powers & duties of the Standards Committee will be transferred to the Audit & Governance Board (formerly the Business Efficiency Board) in 2021/22. - Elected members follow a Code of Conduct to ensure high standards in the way they undertake their duties.
+The powers & duties of the Standards Committee were transferred to the Audit & Governance Board (formerly the Business Efficiency Board) in May 2021. - Elected members follow a Code of Conduct to ensure high standards in the way they undertake their duties.
 The Monitoring Officer provides training to new elected members on the Code of Conduct.
 Due to the postponement of the elections in May 2020 there were no new elected members during 2020/21. - Officer behaviour is governed by the Employees' Code of Conduct.
 All new employees attending the corporate induction process were made aware of the Code.
 Due to the COVID-19 pandemic the corporate induction was adapted to be delivered via an e-learning module rather than face to face. - Roles and responsibilities relating to the Council's executive and non-executive functions are defined in the Council's Constitution.
 During 2020/21 the COVID-19 pandemic gave rise to unforeseen challenges in terms of the Council's decision-making processes and its traditional meeting structure, with elements of normal decision-making processes of the Council being suspended during the early part of the year.
 Arrangements were however already in place providing the Chief Executive with emergency delegated powers in consultation with the Leader of the Council, Monitoring Officer and s151 Officer as appropriate.
 In accordance with the Local Government Transparency Code 2015, a formal notification record of officer decisions was maintained to record decisions taken and ensure transparency.
 The traditional meeting structure of the Council and related decision making processes resumed in July 2020 with meetings taking place remotely as provided for in emergency legislation.

 - The Council takes fraud, corruption and maladministration seriously and has established a suite of policies and processes which aim to prevent or deal with such occurrences.
-On 23 September 2020 the Business Efficiency Board received an annual report summarising the operation of the Council's counter fraud and corruption arrangements - A corporate complaints procedure operated throughout the year to receive and respond to any complaints received. - Arrangements exist to ensure that members and officers are not influenced by prejudice, bias or conflicts of interest in dealing with different stakeholders.
+On 23 September 2020 the Business Efficiency Board received an annual report summarising the operation of the Council's counter fraud and corruption arrangements - A corporate complaints procedure operated throughout the year to receive and respond to any complaints received.
+An annual report summarising the complaints received, trends and outcomes is presented each year to the Corporate Policy and Performance Board.
+The report relating to 2020/21 was presented at its meeting on 2 November 2021. - Arrangements exist to ensure that members and officers are not influenced by prejudice, bias or conflicts of interest in dealing with different stakeholders.
 These include: - Registers of disclosable pecuniary interests were maintained - Registers of gifts and hospitality were maintained - Opportunities to declare disclosable pecuniary interests and disclosable other interests were provided at the start of meetings - The Operational Director Legal and Democratic Services provided legal advice to the Council as the Council's Monitoring Officer.
 One of the key functions of that role is to ensure the lawfulness and fairness of decision-making.